The Italian Spinone: A Gentle Giant of Canine Heritage

 Breed Size and Coat

 One of the most distinguishing features of the Italian Spinone is its coat.
 The breed boasts a dense, wiry, and slightly coarse coat that serves as a protective shield during hunting expeditions.
-Their distinctive facial hair, often described as a beard and mustache, adds to their unique appearance.
-Spinoni come in various coat colors, including solid white, white with orange, white with brown, and roan (a mix of white and brown or orange).
+Their distinctive facial hair, often described as a beard and moustache, adds to their unique appearance.
+Spinoni come in various coat colours, including solid white, white with orange, white with brown, and roan (a mix of white and brown or orange).

 Appearance and Temperament